CouchCMS/Documentation/src/contents/tags-reference/editable.md

 #### regex

-This is a very powerful option and can actually mimic all the validators described above (and much more).<br/>
+This is a very powerful option and can actually mimic all the validators described above (and much more).
 It requires a little knowledge of Regular Expressions (as understood by PHP), though.

 ```